 - Use of Licensed University Logos

-Keep Content Professional & Unbiased
+Keep Content Professional and Unbiased

 Social media administrators should refrain from posting personal views or opinions on University social media accounts.
-Posts should refrain from endorsement of any commercial products, political candidates or parties or political cause.
+Posts should refrain from endorsement of any commercial products, businesses, political candidates or parties or political cause.

 Respect your audience by replying to their posts in a timely manner, sharing appropriate content and maintaining an active presence.
 Do not post content that is defamatory, discriminatory, embarrassing, harassing, threatening, abusive, hateful or libelous to anyone.